Neil Kinnock: Immigration and demographics

 Kinnock supports controlled immigration whilst recognising demographic realities.
 He argues that all countries must have effective control of their borders but emphasises that the UK's rapidly ageing population means extending welcome to people with relevant skills will be necessary for economic prosperity.
 He has criticised the inclusion of university students in immigration statistics, describing this practice as incompetent and misleading since most students return to their home countries or work elsewhere after graduation.

 On the broader immigration debate, Kinnock has stated that whilst immigration is fundamental to addressing demographic challenges, open borders are impossible in a world unbalanced by climate change and asymmetrical economics, requiring managed migration balanced by the development of domestic skills.

 Defence and foreign policy

 Kinnock favours defence bonds to finance increased defence expenditure, citing their successful use in financing previous conflicts.
 He believes that the UK has been engaged in an undeclared technological and propaganda war waged by Russia and, to a considerable extent, China.

 Brexit

 Kinnock strongly opposed Brexit.
-In 2018, Kinnock stated that Britain could either take the risks and costs of leaving the EU or have the stability, growth and revenues vital for crucial public services like the NHS and social care, and argued for stopping Brexit to save the NHS or seeking European Economic Area membership.
+In 2018, he stated that Britain could either take the risks and costs of leaving the EU or have the stability, growth and revenues vital for crucial public services like the NHS and social care, and argued for stopping Brexit to save the NHS or seeking European Economic Area membership.